schoonees/spca/README.md

 This package implements the penalized matrix decomposition of Witten, Hastie and Tibshirani (2009), and applies it to sparse principal components analysis.
 Only the special case where lasso-type penalties are used is currently implemented.
-Two [vignettes](vignettes/) is available with some examples and comparisons.
+Two [vignettes](vignettes/) are available with some examples and comparisons.

 The package can be installed using: